jacomyal/SiGMa/README.md

 ##II.
 Functionalities
 ###1.
 Current state
-The most basic features have all been implemented, and SiGMa is not usable:
+The most basic features have all been implemented, and SiGMa is now usable:

 * *GEXF* and *GDF* loaders
 * *HITS* to set nodes colors/sizes - when not set in the original file